Scattering in quantum wires and junctions of quantum wires with edge states of quantum spin Hall insulators: Introduction

 Topological insulators have attracted attention of researchers in the last decade owing to their exotic properties such as dissipationless transport~\cite{hasan10,qi11}.
 They are insulting in the bulk and conducting on the surface/edge.
-First example of such a phenomenon where insulating two dimensional bulk always comes with conducting edge states dates back to quantum Hall effect~\cite{klitzing80}.
-It was later shown that conducting edge states in a two dimensional insulating bulk originating from topology of the bulk bandstructure does not require a net magnetic field and instead a staggered magnetic flux through a honeycomb lattice can do the job~\cite{haldane88}.
-This was followed by a prediction by Kane and Mele that graphene with spin-orbit coupling is a two dimensional topological insulator~\cite{kane05}.
+The first example of such a phenomenon where insulating two-dimensional bulk accompanied by conducting edge states dates back to quantum Hall effect~\cite{klitzing80}.
+It was later shown that conducting edge states in a two-dimensional insulating bulk originating from the topology of the bulk band structure does not require a net magnetic field, and instead a staggered magnetic flux through a honeycomb lattice can do the job~\cite{haldane88}.
+This was followed by a prediction by Kane and Mele that graphene with spin-orbit coupling is a two-dimensional topological insulator~\cite{kane05}.
 But spin-orbit coupling in graphene is too weak for the bulk gap to be observable.
-In 2006, Bernevig, Hughes and Zhang theoretically predicted that certain HgTe-CdTe quantum wells are two dimensional topological insulators~\cite{Bernevig06}.
-Two dimensional topological insulators also known as quantum spin Hall insulators~(QSHIs) are band insulators that have conducting one dimensional edge states which come in pairs.
-Soon after, in 2007 it was experimentally shown that in HgTe-CdTe quantum wells QSHI can be realized~\cite{Konig07}.
+In 2006, Bernevig, Hughes and Zhang theoretically predicted that certain HgTe-CdTe quantum wells are two-dimensional topological insulators~\cite{Bernevig06}.
+Two-dimensional topological insulators also known as quantum spin Hall insulators~(QSHIs) are band insulators that have conducting one dimensional edge states which come in pairs.
+Soon after, in 2007 it was experimentally shown that in HgTe-CdTe quantum wells, QSHI can be realized~\cite{Konig07}.
 After a decade, a two-dimensional material WTe$_2$ has also been shown to be a QSHI~\cite{jia17,Peng2017}.